Late Iowa man linked to 1980s killings in Indiana, Kentucky

 Gilbert, 34, was slain while working the night shift at a Days Inn in Remington, Indiana, while Gill, 24, was killed while working at a Days Inn in Merrillville, Indiana.
 Both were sexually assaulted and fatally shot.

-Fifield said Greenwell was also linked by investigators to the Jan.
+Fifield said investigators also linked Greenwell to the Jan.
 2, 1990, sexual assault of a 21-year-old female clerk at a Days Inn in Columbus, Indiana.

 “This victim was able to escape her attacker and survive.
 She was later able to give an excellent physical description of the suspect and details of the crime," he said.
 “She is the only known victim to have survived the vicious, brutal attacks of this killer.”

-Fifield said the state police crime lab matched ballistic evidence in the Gill and Gilbert slayings, and the crime lab later matched DNA evidence linking the Heath and Gilbert killings to the Columbus, Indiana, case.
+Fifield said the state police crime lab matched ballistic evidence in the Gill and Gilbert slayings, and later matched DNA evidence linking the Heath and Gilbert killings to the Columbus attack.

 Fifield said investigative genealogy, the use of DNA analysis in combination with traditional genealogy research and historical records, “generated a significant and important lead” in the four cases.